aomlomics/mitohelper/README.md

 # mitohelper

-The [Wiki page](https://github.com/shenjean/mitohelper/wiki/) describes the creation of reference database files.
+The [Wiki page](https://github.com/shenjean/mitohelper/wiki/) describes the creation of reference database files and the algorithm behind `getalignment`.

 ### Dependencies
 - Tested on python 3.6.10